 The knife starts to get a blue and grey Patina layer on the shiny bit which will help protect the knife.

 To prevent rust, we recommend washing your knife shortly after use and oiling the blade.
 Food-grade mineral oil is probably the best oil you can use, many other oils will become like a resin over time and get really, really sticky.
 However, if you have a nice patina on the blade it is not that important to oil the blade, just make sure you keep it dry and wipe it after use.

-We suggest to maintain your knife’s edge between 18° and 20°.
+We suggest to maintain your knife’s edge between 18° and 20° i.e. total of 40° as this is a double bevel edge.
 When using the Knife Sharpener purchased from OZ Braai we recommend to only use the Fine sharpening stone on the right of the knife sharpener to maintain the edge.
-The Coarse and Crude is only really required when changing the blade’s edge or when sharpening a really blunt knife.
+The Coarse and Crude is only really required when sharpening a really blunt knife.